naydino/biclanet-ai-demo/README.md

 This would turn the dashboard into a live operator view.

-2. Rider App – AI Forecast Screen

-Use app.html to prototype the mobile map screen:

-Selected pod card

-Availability bar

-AI forecast line, e.g.:

-“AI Forecast: High comfort expected for the next 1h.
-Humidity dropping ~12%.”

-Again, backed by ML predictions + some comfort rules.

 3. AI Chatbot Integration

-Add a “Ask BiclaNet AI” panel using:
+- Add a “Ask BiclaNet AI” panel using:

-OpenAI Assistants API or similar
+- OpenAI Assistants API or similar

-Context from pods, predictions, and user inputs
+- Context from pods, predictions, and user inputs

 Example questions:

-“Where should we relocate underused pods next week?”
+- “Where should we relocate underused pods next week?”

-“Why is IADE cluster showing anomalies after 21:00?”
+- “Why is IADE cluster showing anomalies after 21:00?”

-“Summarize today’s usage vs forecast.”
+- “Summarize today’s usage vs forecast.”

 4. More Advanced ML

 Later sprints could include:

-Time-series models for hourly demand
+- Time-series models for hourly demand

-Weather-based usage prediction
+- Weather-based usage prediction

-Anomaly detection for:
+- Anomaly detection for:

-power issues
+- power issues

-unusual lock events
+- unusual lock events

-abnormal occupancy patterns
+- abnormal occupancy patterns

-👥 Team & Roles

-Nadine Allan – AI Dashboard & Creative Visualization

-Inge – ML model & data

-Andrey – IoT and systems integration

 This demo is a shared sandbox for the AI/ML layer of BiclaNet.